 - Workstation Administrator: Has administrator access to the workstation operating system.
-The workstation administrator is generally a member of your company's IT team or a system administrator. - Remote Link Administrator: Has limited operating system privileges and administrator operator privileges within Remote Link. - Remote Link Operator: Has limited operating system privileges and may also have limited operator privileges.
+The workstation administrator is generally a member of your company's IT team or a system administrator. - System Link Administrator: Has limited operating system privileges and administrator operator privileges within System Link. - System Link Operator: Has limited operating system privileges and may also have limited operator privileges.

-The remainder of this section assumes a 'typical' organizational structure and configuration.
-This is defined as the following:
+The remainder of this section will assume a 'typical' organizational structure and configuration.
+This is defined as:

 - There are one or more Workstation Administrators who perform maintenance of the workstations.
-Workstation Administrators only interact with Remote Link for installation and maintenance. - There is at least one Remote Link Administrator who performs operator management tasks within Remote Link.
-The Remote Link Administrator interacts with Remote Link as needed. - There are one or more Remote Link Operators who use Remote Link daily.
-Remote Link Operators cannot perform installation, maintenance, or management tasks.
+Workstation Administrators only interact with System Link for installation and maintenance. - There is at least one System Link Administrator who performs operator management tasks within System Link.
+The System Link Administrator interacts with System Link as needed. - There are one or more System Link Operators who use System Link daily.
+System Link Operators cannot perform installation, maintenance, or management tasks.

-1 Note: An individual may serve more than one role for an organization
+Note: An individual may serve more than one role for an organization.

-5.1 Configure Operators
+4.1 Configure Operators